TheCahyag/MinecraftAnimation/README.md

     * Should stopping an animation remove all visible contents of the animation
     * Pausing should keep track of the current frame it is on
 * Make a config where the user can specify the default values of animation's states (frame, delay, cycles)
+* Register the commands that arn't registered see InfoAnimation
+* Make specific response messages for every command rather than generic messages?
+* Fix /animate delete sub command

 ## Random Notes for me
 If Sponge changes the blocks at a chunk that isn't loaded and there's no one to see the changes,